Ezricare® Eye Drops Infection Lawyer

 Artificial Tears (carboxymethylcellulose sodium) Lubricant Eye Drops, 10 mg in 1 mL, ½ fl oz (15 ml) bottles.

-These contaminated lots were manufactured in India by Global Pharma Healthcare, located in Tamilnadu, India.
-Global Pharma produces a variety of over-the-counter healthcare products in addition to the Ezricare® drops and imports many of these products into the United States under the name Aru Pharma Inc.
+The Ezricare® and Delsam Pharma eye drop lots were manufactured in India by Global Pharma Healthcare, located in Tamilnadu, India.
+Global Pharma produces a variety of over-the-counter healthcare products in addition to eye drops and imports many of these products into the United States under the name Aru Pharma Inc.

 The FDA has determined that the recall was necessary based on manufacturing problems, including a lack of testing and proper controls on the packaging.
 In response, the FDA has also blocked the importation of these contaminated eye drops into the United States.